 Your first step if you don’t currently have your own blog, or you would like to use a new blog for this challenge, is to sign up for a blog.

-Here is some important things to consider before creating your blog:
+Let’s go through some important things to consider before creating your blog.

 1. Your Username